liamoc/learn-you-an-agda/pages/peano.md

 And we get the result (5):

     (suc (suc (suc (suc (suc n)))))

+In this chapter we have examined the Peano natural numbers, and defined some basic functions and data types in Agda.
+In the next chapter, we'll look at propositional logic, and how to encode logical proofs in Agda using this system.

 [^1]: `suc` standing for successor.
 [^2]: Unlike Haskell, type declarations are mandatory.